couchbase/cbft/DESIGN.md

 A vbucket in a view index has a "pending", "active", "cleanup" states, that are especially used during rebalance orchestration.
 Perhaps PIndexes need equivalent states?

-idea: never run planner in cbftint?
-But allow ns-server to invoke planner on as-needed basis whenever ns-server needs (during a master orchestrator / DML change event).
-Then EE edition could allow a more advanced planner.

 add cmd-line param where ns-server can force a default node UUID, for better cross-correlation/debuggability of log events.
 And, we can